-Science Inquiry (40%) Extended Response (20%) Test (40%)
+Supervised Written Assessment (20%)

+Investigation (40%)

+Project (30%)

+Practical Assessment (10%)

-The course content deals directly and indirectly with occupations in areas such as, social work, medical and paramedical fields, food and hospitality, childcare, sport, science and health education.
-The course helps to prepare all students, regardless of their background or career aspirations, to take their place as responsible citizens in society.
+An understanding of human biology is valuable for a variety of career paths.
+The course content deals directly and indirectly with many different occupations in areas such as social work, medical and paramedical fields, food and hospitality, childcare, sport, science, and health education.